Here’s Why Trump’s Plan To Beat ISIS In Raqqa May Ignite A New War

-ISTANBUL — Even as US troops fighting alongside the Kurdish-led Syrian Democratic Forces begin closing in on ISIS-controlled Raqqa, the simmering feud between Kurds and Turkey could complicate the war on the militant group, cost the Trump administration one of US’s most importantly ally in the region, and spark a new war in Syria.
+ISTANBUL — Even as US troops fighting alongside the Kurdish-led Syrian Democratic Forces begin closing in on ISIS-controlled Raqqa, the simmering feud between Kurds and Turkey could complicate the war on the militant group, cost the Trump administration one of the US’s most important allies in the region, and spark a new war in Syria.

 “Erdogan is now waiting to see how the operation in Raqqa will end,” said Arzu Yilmaz, a researcher on Kurdish affairs at the American University of Kurdistan in Iraq’s Duhok.
 “If an autonomous Kurdish region will be allowed after the Raqqa operation, a new crisis can erupt.”